psychemedia/sin-eater-resources/src/_through_1880s.md

 > Welsh Foik-Lore: the Sin-Eater (6th S., vii.
 25, 334).—See Hone’s *Year Book*, col. 858, where the passage from Leland’s *Collectanea* quoted by W. B. N. is given as forming part of a letter from John Bagford, dated 1715; and where the reader is also referred to the Lansdowne MSS. in the British Museum for statements concerning sin-eating in Aubrey's own handwriting.
 The subject was briefly discussed in "N. & Q.," 1st S. iv.
 211, a correspondent being referred by the editor to Ellis's edition of Brand's *Popular Antiquities*, vol. ii. p.
 155, for information under this head.
 The custom has, I suspect, been passed over intentionally by the Rev. Peter Roberts in his Cambrian Popular Antiquities, 8vo, 1815; but an aquatint illustration at p.
 177 of that work presents us with the ceremony of dispensing food and drink over the coffin to a man who, receives ate kneeling upon one knee.
 Pennant says that
 >
 > "it was customary when the corpse was brought out of the house and laid upon the bier for the next-of-kin, be it widow, mother, sister, or daughter (for it must be a female), to give, over the coffin, a quantity of white loaves in a great dish, and sometimes a cheese with a piece of money stuck in it, to certain poor persons.
-After that they presented in the same manner a coup of drink, and required the person to drink a little of it imme- diately."
+After that they presented in the same manner a coup of drink, and required the person to drink a little of it immediately."
 >
 > This seems to indicate a form of "sin-eating."
 >